How to Write a Killer Author Bio

 It’s important for indie authors to know how to write an author bio that tells readers: who you are, what you write, why readers should trust you, and how you stand out from other writers.

 Your bio is like your calling card.
 “It's something that will let readers get a sense of who you are, and is an important part for pitching media and book proposals,” sums up marketer Rachel Cone-Gorham, formerly of Penguin Random House.

 This step-by-step guide dives into the four main components of a killer author bio and provides tips from our talented marketers for nailing each section.

-Why a great author bio matters
+Why your author bio matters

 For non-fiction authors, the author bio is a critical marketing tool as who are you are is often as (or more!) important than what your book is about.

 Novelists will rarely depend on the bio to sell the book, but as book launch specialist Joel Pitney suggests: “Reading is an intimate endeavor in which the reader and the author are engaged in a kind of relationship.
 So, it's important to provide potential readers with the chance to get a sense of who you are and why you have the authority/expertise to write about a particular topic before they pick up your book.”

 Let’s get started on putting together your killer calling card.